sarkershantonu/proxmox-experiments/nic/x550-t2/readme.md

 # intel x550-t2 fix for auto negotiation
+### Problem :
+if you use intell x550-t2 cards, and connect with 2.5G or 5G speed LAN , it wont work by default.
+You need to instruct firmware to run as supported speed not advertise.
+This is due to there are multiple OEM vendors use same chipset but they dont support 2.5g/5g speed by default.
+So, using this method, you can use those speed by allwing supported speed as advertised speed.

+### Solution
 - install ethtool ```apt install ethtool```
 - edit ```/etc/network/interfacess```  add  followiing lines for your network interface name, these are mine **ens6f0 ens6f1**